covanalytics/crimes_hotspots/readme.md

                       "COUNT_SUM_ZEROS",                              #The analysis variable to use
                        theft_spot_path,                               #The output path
-                       "300 Feet",                                    #The size of the analysis area 1,                                             #Number of time-step intervals to include None,
+                       "300 Feet",                                    #The size of the analysis area 1,                                             #Number of time-step intervals
+                       None,
                        "FIXED_DISTANCE",                              #Define spatial relationships
                        None,